rchain/architecture-docs/execution_model/rhovm.rst

 ::

-    for ( y <- x )P | x! ( @Q ) -> P { @Q -> y }
+    for ( y <- x )P | x! ( @Q ) -> P { @Q := y }

-The output operation, :code:`x!`, commits the code of the process :code:`@Q` to the location, :code:`x`.
-In parallel the input operation :code:`for ( y <- x )P`, waits for a pattern :code:`y` to appear at the location :code:`x`.
-When pattern :code:`y` is matched at :code:`x`, :code:`P` is executed in an environment where :code:`@Q` is bound (maps) to :code:`y`.
+One thread of the VM, :code:`x!`, commits the code of the process :code:`@Q` to the location, :code:`x`.
+In parallel, another thread :code:`for ( y <- x )P`, waits for a pattern :code:`y` to appear at the location :code:`x`.
+When pattern :code:`y` is matched at location :code:`x`, :code:`P` is executed in an environment where :code:`@Q` is bound to :code:`y`.

+The evaluation rule (in bytecode form) affects the values of a persisted key-value database, where channel names are keys that map to locations that map to values.
+The output operation, :code:`x!( @Q )`, for example, places the value, :code:`@Q`, at the location denoted by the name, :code:`x`:

 [ Better State Diagram ]

-An updated state configuration could be anything from updating a routine from blocking to non-blocking status to incrementing a PC register counter, to updating a location in local memory.
+Such constitutes a state transition of the VM.
+An updated state configuration could be anything from updating a routine from blocking to non-blocking status, to incrementing a PC register, **to updating a location in local memory REVISIT**.
 A simple register update for example:

 ::

-    for ( Int <- register )P | register! ( 1 ) -> P { 1 -> Int }
+    for ( Int <- register )P | register! ( 1 ) -> P { 1 := Int }

-The continuation :code:`P` is executed an environment where :code:`1` is substituted for every occurance of :code:`Int`.
+The continuation :code:`P` is executed in an environment where :code:`1` is substituted for every occurance of :code:`Int`.
 If no further processing is desired, the continuation :code:`P` is the null process :code:`0`.

 The above example depicts an alteration to local storage, but the monadic treatment of channels allows for much higher-level constructs.
-In addition to local storage, a channel, for example, may be bound to a network-address supported by an advanced message queuing protocol (AMQP).
+Locations such as :code:`x` and :code:`register` may be bound to and nested within many channels.
+For example, in addition to local storage, a channel may be bound to a network-address supported by an advanced message queuing protocol (AMQP).

 A node operator listening on a live data stream that is receiving transaction blocks: